 Ken also regularly advises clients with respect to corporate governance, securities laws and general corporate matters.
 He has also represented corporations and private equity sponsors in a variety of leveraged buyouts, mergers, acquisitions, dispositions, spin-offs, joint ventures and other business combination transactions.

-Ken advises, among others, Weight Watchers, Mars, Wrigley, Dell, Blue Buffalo, Symantec, Walgreens Boots Alliance, Garda World Security, Assured Partners, Drummond, Cooper-Standard, K2M, Patheon, Silver Lake Partners, Apax Partners, The Invus Group, JLL Partners and Barclays Capital.
+Ken advises, among others, Weight Watchers, Mars, Wrigley, Dell, Blue Buffalo, Symantec, Walgreens Boots Alliance, Garda World Security, Assured Partners, Drummond, Cooper-Standard, K2M, Patheon, Silver Lake Partners, Apax Partners, The Invus Group, and JLL Partners.

 Ken’s recent transactions include:

 - Dell in connection with the financing of its $67 billion acquisition of EMC

 - Symantec in connection with the financing of its $2.3 billion acquisition of LifeLock

 - Wm.
 Wrigley Jr. Company in connection with various debt refinancing transactions, including a $3 billion debt offering

 - Apax Partners in connection with various leveraged buyouts and refinancing transactions, including Garda World Security, Assured Partners and Acelity

 - Blue Buffalo in connection with its $779 million initial public offering

 - Walgreens Boots Alliance, Inc. in connection with the financing of its purchase of 1,932 Rite Aid Corporation stores for $4.157 billion

 - Underwriters in high yield offerings by Linn Energy, Ultra Petroleum, NGPL, MEG Energy, SandRidge Energy, WPX Energy and Teine Energy